mghpcc-projects/user_level_slurm_reservations/README.md

 The Slurm gang scheduler schedules jobs among shared compute resources.
 By contrast, the Hardware Isolation Layer, or HIL, automates allocation and management of bare-metal compute resources to users.
-Nodes which are eligible for loan via ULSR must be part of a Slurm partition and a HIL cluster simultaneously.
+As described, nodes which are eligible for loan via ULSR must be part of a Slurm partition and a HIL cluster simultaneously.

 ULSR control components interact with HIL to isolate nodes, including from shared Ethernet networks.
 From a HIL user's perspective, nodes